 Fine Arts Department

-The Fine Arts department offers students a chance to learn more about themselves through music, theater and the visual arts.
-Record your own music, learn to draw, paint, sculpt, or design a house, learn to sing in a new language, play an instrument, or create a character on stage.
+The Fine Arts department offers students a chance to learn more about themselves through music (both instrumental and vocal), theater and the visual arts.
+The Fine Arts curriculum offer the beginner a place to start and the more experienced student a place to continue to grow.
+Learn to draw, paint, sculpt, design a house, sing, record your own music, play an instrument, or create a character on stage.

 Director of Visual Arts: Kim Tester